Generate summary with AI

 2. Best budget wifi router (ASUS RT-AXE7800)

-ASUS RT-AXE7800 offers highly reliable wifi 6E technology router and connectivity speeds of up to 7800 Mbps at an affordable price.
-While it lacks advanced features for larger organizations, it is an ideal choice for small IT teams with basic wifi requirements.
+ASUS RT-AXE7800 is a wifi 6E technology wifi router with connectivity speeds of up to 7800 Mbps and is available at an affordable price.
+While it lacks advanced features for larger organizations, it’s an ideal choice for small IT teams with basic wifi requirements.
 The router has a 2.5 Gbps WAN/LAN port and supports both WAN and LAN aggregation, which gives you more options when setting up your network.

-ASUS RT-AXE7800 supports ASUS AiMesh technology, which lets you combine multiple ASUS routers to extend your network.
+This model supports the ASUS AiMesh technology, which lets you combine multiple ASUS routers to extend your network.
 It offers WPA3 security and automatic software updates to protect your devices from threats.

 Specifications (ASUS RT-AXE7800) | Price: Starts from $179.99 Standard: Wifi 6E Wifi speed: Up to 7800 Mbps Coverage: Not disclosed Security: Real-time threat monitoring Warranty: 1-year limited warranty Cloud management: Through the AiProtection Pro app |